spiralman/spiralman.github.com/_drafts/falseyness_code_smell.md

 ask you "What Faberge eggs do you have?" you would probably not answer "false."

+For things like strings and lists, I would actually rather have an `empty` function, which abstracts away the concept of a length of 0.
+This is especially useful when length isn't as well defined: is the length of a Unicode string the number of characters, or bytes?
+Is the length of a node in a tree the number of direct children, or all children?

 ## Code complexity ##

 The next complaint leveled against me was that my code was "more